Is your e-bike legal?

 - The power switch or control must default to off, requiring a constant intervention from the rider in order to maintain power assistance.
 No power without pedalling which must be a feature of any post-2015 legal e-bike satisfies this requirement in any case.

 Note that these definitions do not include cycles with more than three wheels, so you cannot electrically assist a quadricycle without it becoming some kind of motor vehicle.

 In practice most new e-bikes in the UK are built for the European market and so comply with European standard EN15194 which means they fulfil the law’s Construction and Use requirements.
 You should also look for the CE mark on a new e-bike which tells you that the bike has passed the relevant directive’s standards.

 The legal position in Northern Ireland

 The legal position is the same in Northern Ireland as the rest of the UK.
 In May, the Northern Ireland Assembly passed the Electrically Assisted Pedal Cycles (Construction and Use) Regulations (Northern Ireland) 2020 which updated an outdated law.
 While the Assembly had not been sitting an opportunity to bring the law into line with other nations had been missed.

 E-bike offences to be aware of in the UK

-Although current regulations ensure users of compliant e-bikes in the UK (not including Northern Ireland) are exempt from requirements like licencing, MOTs and helmet use, as mechanically propelled vehicles, riding an e-bike can open you up to a number of road traffic offences which do not apply to traditional cycling.
+Although current regulations ensure users of compliant e-bikes in the UK are exempt from requirements like licencing, MOTs and helmet use, as mechanically propelled vehicles, riding an e-bike can open you up to a number of road traffic offences which do not apply to traditional cycling.

 The confusion and lack of consistency in this area of law is a further reason why Cycling UK believes the wider road traffic offences framework needs urgent review, so as to maximise the safety of all road users, without unnecessarily deterring safe cycling.